THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 and Leviathan that you formed to sport in it.

-The amazing things we read confirm many legends, such as the impossibility of
+which confirms many legends, such as the impossibility of catching Leviathan by

 Can you draw out Leviathan with a fish-hook,